 Indianapolis, IN 46222

 Located on the infield portion of the iconic Indianapolis Motor Speedway, the IMS Museum is celebrating its 65th year.
 The family-friendly IMS Museum is home to one of the world’s most prestigious auto and auto racing collections.
 Several notable race cars are on display, including the winning car from the first Indy 500 in 1911.
 The museum also features historical artifacts and cars from other premier races like Formula One and NASCAR.
+In all, the IMS Museum should be high on your list of family friendly attractions in Indianapolis.

 IMS Museum Tours